-Mountain lion hunters came across a grisly scene of a small bear pulled from its den, killed, and eaten by wolves.
+Mountain lion hunters came across a gruesome scene of a small bear pulled from its den, killed and eaten by wolves.

-According to Flying B Ranch, a guide for mountain lion hunters in Idaho recently found another example of just how brutal nature can be.
+According to Flying B Ranch, a guide for mountain lion hunters in Idaho found another example of just how brutal nature can be back in 2016.
 At the site of a bear den they found evidence that several wolves had attacked the den and killed at least one small bear.

-The ranch indicated, “All that remained was the inside-out hide, skull (separated lower mandible), spine, and one foot.”
+"All that remained was the inside-out hide, skull (separated lower mandible), spine, and one foot," the ranch indicated.

 Warning: this video contains semi-gruesome content of carcasses.